 There are a lot of factors that influence the immune system, one of which is nutrition.
-Nutrient deficiencies can also undermine vaccine strength and efficiency.
+Low nutrient levels can also undermine vaccine strength and efficiency.
 This is because they slow the production of B and T cells, rendering an immune response less effective, and giving the pathogen a longer period of time to take hold.
 This is even more pronounced in older patients, who typically demonstrate lower levels of lymphocytes.

 The correlation between diet and immunity has been studied for centuries, but has mostly focused on vitamin C. It feels intuitively correct that healthy nutrition contributes to a strong immune system, and more recently, there’s been extensive research into other nutrients.

 Randomised controlled trials show that supplements of certain micronutrients (in this case vitamins B6 and E, and selenium) all increased immune responses in older patients.
-There’s also research suggesting certain deficiencies can have a negative effect on vaccination.
+There’s also research suggesting certain low nutrient levels can have a negative effect on vaccination.
 For example, low levels of vitamin D have been shown to inhibit vaccine responses in multiple types of flu strains.